-- 1. Committees will elect a chair-elect and secretary from among their members annually. - 2.
+- 1. Committees will elect a chair-elect and secretary from among their members. - 2.
 Committees will meet as necessary to conduct the business of the committee at a time and place announced to the campus. - 3.
-Committee chair-elect and secretaries will serve one-year terms. - 4.
-Committee secretaries will send two copies of committee minutes to the Library for the archives and will post them on the KSU Web for general examination. - 5.
+Committee secretaries will send two copies of committee minutes to the Library for the archives and will post them on the KSU Web for general examination. - 4.
 VOTING - a.
 A quorum must be present to conduct business.
-A quorum is 1/2 of the total voting members. b.
-Proxy voting from an absent committee member will only be allowed by written statements. - 6.
+A quorum is 1/2 of the total voting members. - b.
+Proxy voting from an absent committee member will only be allowed by written statements. - 5.
 The most recently published procedures in this section automatically supersede any prior governance procedures.

-Tenure and Promotion Oversight Committee - assigned to the Faculty Senate and advisory to the Provost
+Tenure and Promotion Process Review Committee - assigned to the Faculty Senate and advisory to the Provost

-The committee will review the Tenure and Promotion Guidelines as they have been implemented in the current year cycle.
+The committee will review the Tenure and Promotion Guidelines as they have been implemented in the most recently completed cycle.
 Any recommended changes will be referred to the entire faculty senate.
 Approved changes will be included in the faculty handbook.
+CETL Associate Director for Mentoring (or his/her designated representative) convenes the committee and coordinates election of the chair.